Skookum Community Employment Services

 CES is committed to ensuring that our staff, persons served and other stakeholders exhibit awareness and sensitivity to the diversity and inclusion of our service delivery areas.
 This includes (but is not limited to) ethnicity, culture, age, disability status, veteran status, gender, gender identity or expression, sexual orientation, spiritual beliefs, socioeconomic status, and language.

-Creating Opportunities for People with Disabilities
+Creating Opportunities for People of All Abilities

 Welcome to Skookum Community Employment Services